Help us improve your experience.

 • Helps you to facilitate the IPsec VPN deployments where differentiated traffic is required, such as voice-over-IP.

-Mapping FCs to IPsec SAs
+Map FCs to IPsec SAs

 IPsec SA Negotiation

 Mapping of FCs to IPsec SAs is done on the local VPN gateway.
-The local and peer gateways may have FCs configured in a different order.
+The local and peer gateways might have FCs configured in a different order.
 Each peer gateway maps FCs in the order in which IPsec SA negotiations are completed.
 Thus, the local and peer gateways might have different FC to IPsec SA mappings.
 A gateway stops negotiating new IPsec SAs once the configured number of FCs is reached.
-A peer gateway may initiate more IPsec SAs than the number of FCs configured on the local gateway.
+A peer gateway might initiate more IPsec SAs than the number of FCs configured on the local gateway.
 In this case, the local gateway accepts the additional IPsec SA requests—up to 18 IPsec SAs.
 The local gateway uses the other IPsec SAs only for decrypting incoming IPsec traffic.
 If a packet is received with an FC that does not match any configured FC, the packet is sent on the default FC IPsec SA.

 If a delete notification is received for the default IPsec SA from the peer device, only the default IPsec SA is deleted and the default IPsec SA is negotiated newly.
 During this time, traffic which might go on default IPsec SA is be dropped.
 The VPN tunnel is brought down only if the default IPsec SA is the last SA.